JonZeolla/lab-SmartContractSecurity/04-Telephone.md

 # Telephone

-* What funcion transfers ownership?
+* What function transfers ownership?
 * What is the difference between `txt.origin` and `msg.sender`?

 [Remix](https://remix.ethereum.org/)